Minister Van Engelshoven on Dutch Cultural Policy 2021 – 2024: Culture for everyone

 Based on the outlined guidelines and criteria, cultural organisations can submit their grant applications for the period 2021-2024.
 Following the advice of the Council for Culture (Raad van Cultuur), Minister Van Engelshoven will announce the grant decisions on Prinsjesdag (third Tuesday of September, when the main features of government policy for the coming parliamentary session are presented) 2020.

-A hearing in the House of Representatives on the 2021-2024 cultural policy memorandum has taken place at June 20, and the House will debate the memorandum on 27 June.
+A hearing in the House of Representatives on the 2021-2024 cultural policy memorandum has taken place at June 20, and the House has debated the memorandum on 27 June.
 The House will receive the new policy framework for international cultural policy in the autumn of 2019.